As suicides rise, Army brass reassessing outreach

 FORT BRAGG, N.C.
 (AP) — If there were any signs that Staff Sgt.
 Jason Lowe was struggling, the soldiers he served alongside didn’t see them.

 The 27-year-old paratrooper was a top performer.
-He was on the Commandant’s List and had just finished second in his class in the Army’s Advanced Leader Course, setting him up for a promotion within the storied 82nd Airborne Division.
+He was on the Commandant’s List and had just finished second in his class in the Army’s Advanced Leader Course, setting him up for a promotion within the storied 82nd Airborne Division at Fort Bragg.

 Yet, five days after graduation, after Lowe left texts and calls unreturned, Staff Sgt.
 Ryan Graves drove to Lowe’s apartment in Fayetteville, North Carolina, with a bad feeling.